pauleveritt/visual_debugging_games/first_debugger/index.rst

 #. *Debug*.
 Click the green arrow |run| on line 9 (the ``if __name__``
    line) and choose ``Debug 'game'``.

+   .. note:: If you are on macOS or Linux, you might get a prompt to install "Cython" extensions.
+If so...click the link.
+You'll get tremendous speedups for debugging.

 #.
 A new window appears.
 It's our "game"!

 #. *Close*.
 Close the Arcade window.